This article is available in Spanish here.

 A Royal Summons – 2 Samuel 11:3-5

 After seeing the young and beautiful Bathsheba, David sends for someone to find out who she is.
 As was the custom in biblical times, Bathsheba is identified by her relation to a man.
 In fact she is identified in respect to both her father and her husband.
 This identification indicates that she was a respectable person, as women with a dubious reputation were sometimes not identified by, and thus associated with, a named male relative.
 Bathsheba was the daughter of Eliam, one of David’s top “Thirty” warriors (2 Sam.
-23:34; cf 1 Chron.
+23:34; cf. 1 Chron.
 3:5), and she was the wife of Uriah, also one of the “Thirty” (2 Samuel 23:39).
 The Bible depicts both as men of valour and honour.

 When David found out who Bathsheba was, including the fact that she was a married woman, the text tersely states, “David sent messengers to get her, and she came to him, and he lay with her” (2 Sam.
 11:4a).
 Did Bathsheba have a choice in any of this?
 Could she have refused the messengers who had come with a royal summons?
 Could she have refused the sexual advances of the king?

-The Bible portrays Bathsheba as a young, respectable wife who was following the Jewish Law, but she probably felt powerless to refuse the king.
+The Bible portrays Bathsheba as a young, respectable wife who was following the Law, but she probably felt powerless to refuse the king.

 After David has sex with her—an act that was tantamount to rape—she returns home, defiled, and, as it turned out, pregnant.
 David expected Bathsheba to resume her life as Uriah’s wife.
 He did not want her as a wife, but in his senseless lust he seemingly did not anticipate that Bathsheba might become pregnant.
-(If she was bathing seven days after her period had finished, then her cycle was at the optimum time for a pregnancy.)
+(If she was bathing seven days after her period had finished, then her cycle was at the optimum time for conception.)

 A Grieving Widow – 2 Samuel 11:6-14, 26-27

 The narrative in 2 Samuel 11:6-14 recounts the ways David tries to cover up his involvement with Bathsheba’s pregnancy.
 David recalls her husband Uriah from active military service and encourages him to go home to sleep with Bathsheba.
 David was hoping that Uriah would take responsibility for the pregnancy.
-However Uriah, who has a strong sense of honour, stays with David’s servants instead of going home to his wife.
+However, Uriah, who has a strong sense of honour, stays with David’s servants instead of going home to his wife.
 He was “unwilling to violate the ancient Israelitish rule applying to warriors in active service.” (source) Uriah’s refusal to sleep with his wife because of his sense of military duty is in contrast to David staying idly in his palace and not going to war, as was the expectation (2 Sam.
 11:1).

 David then plots Uriah’s murder.
-He writes a letter to Joab, the commander of his army, with instructions that ensure Uriah will be killed – a letter that David callously places in Uriah’s own hand to deliver to Joab.
+He writes a letter to Joab, the commander of his army, with instructions that ensure Uriah will be killed—a letter that David callously places in Uriah’s own hand to deliver to Joab.
 In the letter, David orders Joab to place Uriah in a vulnerable position in battle, and then withdraw military support from him.
 And so Uriah is exposed to the enemy and killed (2 Sam.
 11:14-25).

 Bathsheba is now pregnant and widowed, and she mourns for her murdered husband.

 Bathsheba is not mentioned by name in the second half of 2 Samuel chapter 11, rather she is referred to as “the wife of Uriah”.
-This has the effect of distancing her from David’s schemes.
+This has the effect of distancing her from David’s crimes and schemes.

 Chapter 11 finishes with a succinct update of the situation and a scary insight into God’s view of what David had done: